 The original manuscripts represent the heart of the collection.
 They include holograph renderings (manuscripts in the hand of the author), various sets of typescripts with corrections by Tolkien, and page proofs or galley sheets, also with corrections in the hand of the author.
 The manuscripts for The Lord of the Rings, 1938-1955, consist of 7,125 leaves (9,250 pages).
 Included are an advance proof copy of The Return of the King, printed maps of Middle-earth, dust jackets from the original Houghton Mifflin edition, several drafts of a rejected " Epilogue," and manuscript fragments from The Silmarillion (1977).
 Drawings and sketches, often in preliminary form in the margin of the text, can be found throughout the handwritten manuscripts.
 Linguistic and philological notes relating to Tolkien's invented languages also appear in the manuscripts, often on the verso of the main text.
 The documents reflect an extraordinary creative process; as many as 18 drafts exist for a single chapter.
 Christopher Tolkien, the author's son and literary heir, has presented the history of the composition of The Lord of the Rings in The History of Middle-earth series (Volumes VI, VII, VIII, and IX, 1988-1992).

 The Hobbit manuscripts, 1930-1937, which consist of 1,048 leaves (1,586 pages), include a holograph version, corrected typescripts, three sets of page proofs with the author's corrections, a water-color rendering by Tolkien of the dust jacket used by Allen and Unwin, printed maps with corrections, a watercolor of trolls and Gollum by German artist Horus Engels, and the original copy of " Thror's Map."
 Most of the early holograph is a continuous text with no chapter divisions.
 The manuscripts for Farmer Giles of Ham, ca. 1930-1938, 1948-1949, comprising 173 leaves (201 pages), include a holograph, typescripts with corrections, and galley sheets with corrections.
 Mr. Bliss, ca. 1928-1932, includes 39 leaves (61 pages).
-In addition to the finished booklet which is 50 pages in length, separate " preliminary" drawings and jottings exist.
+In addition to the finished booklet which is 50 pages in length, separate "preliminary" drawings and jottings exist.
 The manuscript is in Tolkien's calligraphic hand, illustrated throughout with ink and colored pencil drawings.
 Galley sheets and an advance proof copy of the 1982 facsimile edition complete the primary holdings.

 Marquette is developing a significant collection of Tolkien's published works, as well as a representative selection of critical literature on Tolkien's fantasy and academic writings.
-The book collection contains nearly 700 volumes.
+The book collection contains over 1,200 volumes.
 The collection of periodicals produced by Tolkien enthusiasts has grown to over 270 titles.
 Other literature, some in foreign languages, consists of book reviews, obituaries, press clippings, journal and anthology articles, dissertations, studies of Elvish languages, conference announcements and programs, auction sale notices, and exhibit catalogs, as well as unpublished scholarly papers and essays.
 Also included are poems and songs, dramatizations, sketches and paintings, calendars, games and puzzles, and teaching materials, in addition to audio recordings of readings and radio adaptations and video recordings of movie adaptations and commemorative documentaries.
 Books and periodicals in the collection are described in MARQCAT, the library online catalog.

 Generous bequests and gifts of books, research papers, and other secondary- material by Tolkien scholars and collectors have contributed immeasurably to the holdings at Marquette.
 Taum J.R.
 Santoski (1958-1991) served for ten years as a volunteer staff member and Tolkien " scholar in residence."
 In this capacity he studied the original manuscripts intensively, initiated public conferences and exhibits, lectured to Marquette students and visiting classes, and assisted countless researchers.
 His bequest includes 200 books, dozens of periodicals, copies of Tolkien's academic publications, and notes on the manuscripts, particularly linguistic texts in The Lord of the Rings.
 S. Gary Hunnewell, a student of Tolkien; residing in Arnold, Missouri, is building an inclusive collection of all periodicals produced by Tolkien enthusiasts.
-It contains many early U.S. and foreign titles, including obscure publications from eastern Europe, as well as selected issues of general fantasy and science fiction " fanzines" relating to Tolkien.
+It contains many early U.S. and foreign titles, including obscure publications from eastern Europe, as well as selected issues of general fantasy and science fiction "fanzines" relating to Tolkien.
 The collection is being loaned to Marquette with detailed bibliographic descriptions and indexing for microfilming on a continuing basis.